Pre 1900

 1900

 The second Olympic Games are held in Paris.
 Lloyd Phillips from Newport, South Wales takes part along with four other gymnasts, William Pearce from London, William Connor, Broadbec, and Hiatt.
+Lloyd is recognised as the first Welsh athlete to compete in an Olympic Games.

 Welsh Gymnast Lloyd Philips at the 1900 Olympics